 Some basic advice about meditation

-The aim of meditation is to be intimate with whatever experience arises.
+The aim of meditation is to be intimate with whatever arises.

-- Allow the breath to sponsor awareness of the body, feelings, and the mind.
+- Allow your breath to support awareness of your body, feelings, and the mind.

-- When your attention wanders, gently and directly return to the vivid present moment with earnestness.
+- When your attention wanders, gently and directly return to the vivid present moment.

-- For sitting meditation, sit comfortably with your back naturally straight, either on a cushion or in a chair.
+- For sitting meditation, if it's appropriate for your body, sit comfortably with your back naturally straight either on a cushion or in a chair.

-- For walking meditation, walk with awareness of your breath as you step.
+- For walking meditation, if it's appropriate for your body, walk with awareness of your breath.
 As you inhale, raise the heel of your foot.
 When you reach the height of inhalation, slowly swing the foot forward, taking half a step.
 As you touch the ball of your foot to the floor, gently exhale.
 Then gently lower the rest of the foot.